-This recipe for tacos al pastor is tender pork that’s coated in a sweet and savory marinade, then grilled to perfection.
+This recipe for tacos al pastor is tender pork in a sweet and savory marinade that is grilled to perfection.
 The tacos are topped with grilled pineapple, red onion and cilantro for a unique meal that’s perfect for Cinco de Mayo!

-Taco night is always a big hit at my house, especially when tacos al pastor are involved.
+Taco night is a big hit at my house, especially when tacos al pastor are on the menu.
 That combination of smoky pork and sweet pineapple just can’t be beat!
+If you’re a taco fan, you’ll also want to try my steak tacos or carnitas tacos.

 This post is sponsored by Agave In The Raw.
 Thank you for supporting the brands that make Dinner at the Zoo possible!